Lab Director

 Shosuke Sosuki, MA

 Shosuke graduated from UCLA with a B.S. in Neuroscience.
 Before joining the TReAD lab, he spent 3 years working as a research assistant at Yale University, where he gained experience running multi-session clinical trials with fMRI and EEG components in Substance Use Disorders.
 He is primarily interested in using ecological paradigms to examine the interface between motivation and action.
+He is an NRSA fellow and currently on internship at Dartmouth.
 Outside of lab, he enjoys cooking, bouldering, and meditating.

 Sarah Etuk, MA